PoslavskySV/rings/doc/quickstart.rst

 Some benchmarks
 ===============

 In the following plots performance of |Rings| is compared to Wolfram Mathematica 11.
 All tests were performed on MacBook Pro (15-inch, 2017), 3,1 GHz Intel Core i7, 16 GB 2133 MHz LPDDR3.
-The code of benchmarks can be found on GitHub.
+The code of benchmarks can be found at `GitHub <https://github.com/PoslavskySV/rings/tree/develop/rings.benchmarks>`_.
 In all benchamrks random polynomials were used.

 .. figure:: _static/bench_gcd_Z.png